Writing Markers

 PushString can also be used to send a raw marker directly, outside of the defined types.

-Provided marker classes and write methods are 0-indexed in regards to objects/classes, and will “translate” to the 1-indexed markers and response python back-end expects.
+The class and stimulus index fields of provided marker classes and write methods are 0-indexed [0-n), “translating” to the 1-indexed markers and response expected by a back end.
 This “translation” has to be done manually if working with raw marker strings.